elastisys/scale.cloudpool/aws/autoscaling/README.md

 directory (for example, via `mvn package`).
 To build the image simply run:

     mvn exec:exec -Dexec.executable=docker

+To specify a different version for the image tag than the default (the version specified in the pom.xml), pass a `-Ddocker.image.version=<version>` option with the desired version name.

 If you want to build the image yourself, issue the following commands: